 Needles, Thread and Tension

-It is easy to get lost in the details, so instead of repeating an excessively detailed already existing article, this is a quick guide to just get you going.
+It is easy to get lost in the details, so instead of repeating excessively detailed articles found elsewhere, this is a quick guide to just get you going.

 Needles

-Needles come a variety of point types, and in two numbering systems for the thicknesses.
+Needles come in a variety of point types and in two numbering systems for their thickness.

 608